 Although young people do not always come to you for online advice, it is important that you are prepared to help them.
 Try to build a confident environment in which your children can comfortably talk to you about their own experiences and problems, even if they disrupt the established rule without fear of punishment or accusation.
 Also, ask your child to talk about their friends’ online experiences and problems; They may be discussing others’ experiences more easily than their own experiences. phishing training

-Speak to the young people about your common concerns.
+4- Speak to your children about your common concerns.